 The growing set of renewable energy technologies, programs and financing schemes that customers are seeing today include claims that you can go “off the grid” for $30 per month.
 At VX2017, energy leaders from the regulatory, utility, and business community came together to confirm the realities, the true costs, and the societal impacts of distributed generation, home storage, and an “interactive grid”.

 At VerdeXchange 2017, Los Angeles County Supervisor Sheila Kuehl announced her plans to introduce a motion to develop a countywide funding measure for stormwater capture and management.

-Among the debate over antiquated community plans and Los Angeles General Plan, autonomous vehicles are on the verge of redefining the role of our streets in car-dominated Southern California.
+Autonomous vehicles are on the verge of redefining the role of streets in car-dominated Southern California.
 How will we plan for autonomous vehicles and connected fleets within our existing public transportation and civic infrastructure?

 Recently, Los Angeles County brought on Gary Gero as its first ever Chief Sustainability Officer.
 VX News sat down with Gero to outline his strategies for achieving stormwater, clean energy, and public transportation goals.

 In December, the Los Angeles City Council passed the Zero Waste LA program, a new public-private waste hauling franchise partnership designed to address the 3 million tons of waste.
 In advance of VerdeXchange 2017's discussion on the future of the waste sector, Vice President of the Board of Public Works Heather Repenning joined VX News.

 In an age of rapid disruption, innovation, shared spaces, and adaptive reuse, CBRE Inc. is attempting to reshape the vision for commercial real estate with its newly opened Glendale offices.

 Caltech Professor Nate Lewis explores the cutting-edge clean technologies that will build and run our cities in the near future.